Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Garlic Oil:

-Infuse olive oil with garlic cloves by heating the oil and garlic together over low heat.
+Combine olive oil with garlic cloves by gently heating them together on low heat.

-Once the garlic is fragrant and slightly golden, remove it from the oil.
+When the garlic becomes aromatic and lightly golden, take it out of the oil.

-Use garlic-infused oil for cooking, drizzling over salads, or as a dipping sauce for bread.
+You can use garlic-infused oil for culinary purposes; for example, drizzle it on salads or use it as a dipping sauce for bread.

 Raw Garlic:

-For those who enjoy the pungent taste of raw garlic, it can be finely minced and added to salad dressings, salsas, or as a topping for bruschetta.
-Be mindful of its strong flavor and use it sparingly.
+For those who enjoy the pungent taste of raw garlic, it can be chopped finely and added to salad dressings, salsas, or as a topping for bruschetta.
+Be cautious of its strong flavor and use it sparingly.

 Garlic Supplements: